jpmrs1313/Tutoria-Django-Rest-API/README.md

 The following features are currently available in this API:

+* Authentication and Authorization (to be implemented) 🚧
 * CRUD operations on teacher and student users (completed) ✅
 * Association of a teacher with each student (completed) ✅
-* Authentication and Authorization (to be implemented) 🚧
+* Filtering teachers and students ✅
 * Scheduling of meetings between teachers and students (to be implemented) 🚧
 * Notification of students about upcoming meetings (to be implemented) 🚧

-Please note that there is a bug in the put request on teacher and student endpoints.
-It is mandatory to change the user email to the put request to be successful.
 You can find the API documentation on the endpoint /api/docs/.

 ## How to Install and Run the Project